Daveiano/weewx-wdc/readme.md

 **Please note:** For installation, please use the generated zip archive from a release, eg. https://github.com/Daveiano/weewx-wdc/releases/download/v1.3.1/weewx-wdc-v1.3.1.zip.
 Don't download the repository directly and don't use the GitHub generated zip and tar.gz archives that come alongside the release.
 Always use the zip archive named **weewx-wdc-vX.X.X.zip**

 Background: The files in the src/ directory are the source files (TypeScript, SCSS).
 When creating a release, these source files get transformed and optimized, and the output location of these transformed files is the location which matches the location in the install.py script.
 The weewx-wdc-vX.X.X.zip should contain all these transformed files (like service-worker.js), but if you download the current state of the repo, these files are not included and this will throw multiple `FileNotFoundError` errors while installing.
+For manual building these files, see [Development](#development).

 1. [Download](https://github.com/Daveiano/weewx-wdc/releases) the latest version
 2. Create a new folder and unzip to that folder